-- 1. A contract with a current employee or former employee for 4 months or less, where the executive head of the department/division/agency determines an emergency exists that necessitates the contract.
+- 1. A contract with a current employee or former employee for less than four months, where the executive head of the department/division/agency determines an emergency exists that necessitates the contract.
 (Note: a copy of the contract and a description of the emergency must be submitted to the BOE.
 BOE shall review the contract and the description of the emergency and notify the department, division or agency utilizing this emergency exception whether the BOE would have approved the contract). - 2.
 Contracts with Professional engineers employed by the Department of Transportation for a transportation project entirely funded by federal funds. - 3.
 Contracts with Nevada System of Higher Education, or a board or commission of the State - 4.
 Contracts with a person employed by an entity, which is a provider of services for Medicaid, and which provides services on a fee for service basis or through managed care. - 5.
 Contracts for \$1 million or more entered into: - a.
 Pursuant to the State Plan for Medicaid established pursuant to NRS 422.271 - b.
 For financial services - c.
-Pursuant to the Public Employees' Benefits Program - 6.
-Contracting Agency Requirements
+Pursuant to the Public Employees' Benefits Program

 Complete Contract Authorization - The agency must complete an Authorization form (available on the Purchasing Division's website) requesting authorization to contract with a current or former employee and receive approval from the BOE before entering into a contract for services with a current employee or former employee, or with an entity that will be having a current employee or former employee perform the contracted services.
+In the case of pre-approval to contract with a current or former employee through a Master Service Agreement, the Authorization form is submitted through the Purchasing Division.